mohammad-samara/reading-notes/class03.md

 If you want to center a box on the page (or center it inside the element that it sits in), you can **set the left-margin and right-margin to _auto_**, but first you should specify the width of the box (otherwise it will take up the full width of the page).

 #### change Inline/Block display behavior
-The ***display*** property allows you to turn an inline element into a block-level element or vice versa.This property can take the following values:
+The ***display*** property allows you to turn an inline element into a block-level element or vice versa.This property can take the following values

 value  |  effect on border
 -----------|-----------